Visual Testing

 Input injection

-Use on_frame with InputSimulator to test interactive behavior:
+Use on_frame with InputSimulator to test interactive behaviour:

 from simvx.core.testing import InputSimulator